Vietnam.vn - Nền tảng quảng bá Việt Nam

 The WSJ suggests that betting on Figure AI is also a gamble on its founder.
 Since graduating with a business degree from the University of Florida in 2008, Adcock has founded a series of companies.

-The question behind the promises
+The question mark behind the promises

 robot anh 2

 Figure announced the partnership in early 2024 and shipped the robot to the factory in 2023.
-However, by the time the robot arrived at the BMW plant, the production line had already been shut down for routine maintenance, according to former Figure employees.
+However, by the time the robot arrived at the BMW factory, the production line had already been shut down for routine maintenance, according to former Figure employees.

 robot anh 3